torvista/Zen_Cart-Image_Checker/README.md

     MySQL is removed from PHP.
   * Consolidated the location of the query that is being run by the script to one location.
 (There is no difference in SQL language between MySQL and MySQLi.
-So having two seperate queries which produced the same result table was a bit redundant.)
+So having two separate queries which produced the same result table was a bit redundant.)

 v1.0.1	2014-07-24 12:58